danieldantasdev/DesignPatternsInUse/README.md

 ![Types of Design Patterns](assets/DesignPatterns.png)

+> These Design patterns are not the only kind of design patterns we have.
+To learn more about other types of design patterns, [check here](https://newsletter.techworld-with-milan.com/i/125894632/architecture-styles-patterns-and-design-patterns).

 ## Don’t fall into the Design Patterns trap

 You should be warned that you will probably fall into **the Design Patterns trap** when you first learn design patterns.
 This means you will try to squeeze a pattern in every solution, and your codebase will become over-engineering and unusable very soon.